Karen Hao

 Empire of AI

 Hao's 2025 book Empire of AI: Dreams and Nightmares in Sam Altman's OpenAI extended her OpenAI reporting into a broader account of the AI industry.
-The book was published by Penguin Press in hardcover on May 20, 2025, with a paperback edition scheduled for May 19, 2026.
+Penguin Random House lists the hardcover as published by Penguin Press on May 20, 2025, and the paperback as published on May 19, 2026.

 Empire of AI also helped make AI journalism itself part of the AI governance ecosystem.
 The book is not an evaluation benchmark, a safety framework, or a regulator's report.
 Its influence comes from public narrative: it gives readers a way to interpret AI companies as institutions with incentives and externalities rather than as neutral vessels of future intelligence.